 Big house, big job title, big paycheck.
 I had hopes and dreams off-scale from my reality, and as a result I scrounged and saved and hurled myself at the resources I would require for those extra square feet of happiness.

 And I’d be lying if I said that pursuit didn’t make me happy at all.
 The thrill of buying something I could barely afford was still a thrill, and I felt very confident knowing I owned nice things.
 I felt like I made those things manifest, even if it was by purchasing them rather than creating them directly.
 I felt that without me there to buy such wonderful possessions, they never would have existed.

 Today, I pursue small.

 Small home, no real job title, a paycheck that I can be proud of but not kill myself pursuing.
 Everything just big enough, but not so minuscule that I feel confined.
-Definitely small enough that I’m not overshadowed by my possessions or home or whatnot.
-I define myself in other terms, now, and I’m much happier for it; though mileage may vary for others attempting the same.
+Definitely small enough that I’m not overshadowed by my possessions or home.
+I define myself in other terms, now, and I’m much happier for it.